reyzor1991/foundry-vtt-pf2e-action-support/ACTIONS.md

 - Treat Disease
 - Tumble Through

 ### Spells

-- Stabilize Spell
+- Stabilize
-- Aberrant Whispers Spell
+- Aberrant Whispers
-- Adaptive Ablation Spell
+- Adaptive Ablation
-- Agile Feet Spell
+- Agile Feet
-- Ancestral Form spell
+- Ancestral Form
-- Angelic Wings Spell
+- Angelic Wings
-- Anticipate Peril Spell
+- Anticipate Peril
-- Shield Spell
+- Shield
-- Vital Beacon Spell
+- Vital Beacon
-- Protective Ward Spell
+- Protective Ward
-- Bane Spell (Using the Workbench aura if available, if not apply PF2e system effect to targets)
+- Bane (Using the Workbench aura if available, if not apply PF2e system effect to targets)
-- Bane Bless (Using the Workbench aura if available, if not apply PF2e system effect to targets)
+- Bless (Using the Workbench aura if available, if not apply PF2e system effect to targets)
-- Inspire Courage Spell (Using the Workbench aura if available, if not apply PF2e system effect to targets)
+- Inspire Courage (Using the Workbench aura if available, if not apply PF2e system effect to targets)
-- Inspire Defense Spell (Using the Workbench aura if available, if not apply PF2e system effect to targets)
+- Inspire Defense (Using the Workbench aura if available, if not apply PF2e system effect to targets)
-- Mirror Image Spell
+- Mirror Image
+- True Strike
+- See Invisibility
+- Mage Armor
+- Darkvision
+- Longstrider
+- Blur to target
+- Fly to target
+- Protection to target
+- Energy aegis to target
+- Stoneskin to target
+- Regenerate to target
+- Heroism to target
+- Death Ward to target

 ### 3rd party

 - Lichen's Tenacity
 - Rose's Tranquility

 ### Feats

 - Medic Dedication
 - Swashbucklers Style - All Styles (add Panache when Tumble Through or specific action of style)
-- Tumble Behind (Rogue) feat
+- Tumble Behind (Rogue)
+- Didactic Strike
+- Reactive Shield
+- Smite Evil
+- Heaven's thunder